 Chuvalo shook Patterson with solid shots in the fourth and sixth rounds while the former champ repeatedly landed sharp right hands.
 In the eighth Floyd connected with a series of flush rights that had the crowd roaring, but Chuvalo never wavered, his granite chin solid as ever.

 By the late rounds, it was clear Patterson had the advantage.
 George’s body attack, while effective, just wasn’t paying the big dividends he expected.
-Still, round ten was maybe Chuvalo’s best of the fight as he got home with a continuous volley of punches, almost knocking Floyd down, but Patterson recovered and the pace in the last two rounds was blistering, with the former champion’s hand speed giving him a slight edge.
-The judges’ decision, while close, was unanimous for Patterson.
+Still, round ten was maybe Chuvalo’s best of the fight as he unleashed a continuous volley of punches, almost knocking Floyd down, but Patterson recovered and the pace in the last two rounds was blistering, the former champion’s hand speed giving him a slight edge.
+The judges’ cards, while close, were unanimous for the former champ, but all agreed, Patterson vs Chuvalo was a fight with two winners, both men’s reputations enhanced by its furious action.
+It would later be hailed as The Fight Of The Year.

 — Michael Carbert